soccermatics/twelve-gpt-educational/model cards/model-card-personality-test.md

 The prompt to *tell it who it is* identifies a human role for the wordalisation as a "candidate".
 The user-assistant pairs in the stage of *tell it what it knows* describe how the data metrics can be [interpretted](https://github.com/soccermatics/twelve-gpt-educational/blob/personality-gpt/data/describe/Forward_bigfive.xlsx).
 These descriptions outline the meaning of the metrics.
 For example:

-\begin{Verbatim}
+{<br>
-	"role": "system",
+  "role": "system",<br>
-	"content": ("You are a recruiter. "
+  "content": "You are a recruiter.
-                    "You provide succinct and to the point explanations about a candidate using data.  " "You use the information given to you from the data and answers" "to earlier user/assistant pairs to give summaries of candidates.")
+You provide succinct and to-the-point explanations about a candidate using data.
+You use the information given to you from the data and answers to earlier user/assistant pairs to give summaries of candidates."<br>
-\end{Verbatim}
+}

 #### Tell is what it knows